 This blog aims to be a forum where Oklahomans can share their perspectives, and we encourage you to contribute to the conversation by submitting a guest blog post.
 Think of it as an op-ed with links.
 We will help publicize pieces we post to our audiences and encourage you to send out the link to your friends, colleagues and networks.

 — We will post entries that make an argument on public policy issues of importance to Oklahomans, whether we agree or disagree with the author’s point of view.
 However, we reserve the right not to post any blog entry submitted to us.

-— Contributions addressing OK Policy’s core policy areas of state budget and taxes, poverty and wealth creation, health care and social services, or the economy will receive strongest consideration.
+— Contributions addressing OK Policy’s core policy areas of state budget and taxes, poverty and economic opportunity, health care and social services, education, criminal justice, or the economy will receive strongest consideration.

-– Blog entries should be between 300 and 600 words.
-They should be original contributions and not pieces that have been published elsewhere.
+— Entries should in most cases be original contributions and not pieces that have been published elsewhere.

 — Please provide links for articles or studies referred to in your piece.